estherjk/edi-cam/README.md

 #### Installing the UVC driver

 Older versions of the Edison Yocto image do not contain the UVC driver.
-To check whether or not the UVC driver is installed, type the following:
+To **check whether or not the UVC driver is installed**, type the following:

     find /lib/modules/* -name 'uvc'